Repair a Leaking Roof Maple Shade, NJ

 Flat Roofs

-Flashing, or thin strips of product such as copper, intersect with the membrane and the other structure components to prevent water seepage.
+Flashing, or thin strips of product such as copper, intersect with the membrane and the other structure elements to prevent water seepage.
 The water is then directed to drains pipes, downspouts, and gutters by the roofing's slight pitch.

 Today copper, lead-coated copper, and terne-coated stainless steel are preferred as lasting flat roofings.